Note the similarity in fanon!Snape's

 - The only time Dark Link has had a face (along with a regular Master Sword) is in Super Smash Bros.
 Brawl and even that's due to Palette Swap issues.
 When you fight him in an event match, Dark Link is his normal faceless self.

 - A good bit of Midna fanart (the ones by Japanese fan artist Dogear, in particular) up her from amply-curved to extremely amply-curved.
 Though there's just as much that goes the opposite extreme and makes her sort of a reverse-Pettanko...

 - Navi.
 In the game, she's a floating ball of light with wings; in the fanart she's sort of an angel with fairy wings & a skimpy costume/wearing nothing.
 This goes for other fairies in the series that have the same design, but of course Navi is the most well-known.

-- The straight example is Magus from Chrono Trigger.
+- Another example is Magus from Chrono Trigger.
 His official art Looks Like Orlok, but you'd never guess it from the fanwork.

 - Izanami, the True Final Boss of Persona 4, looks only slightly attractive in her non-human yet non-boss form.
 Then certain fanart transformed her rather gorgeous versions of herself.

 - Before it was made more apparent in Golden and the anime, Naoto tended to be shown with boobs bordering on silly in size in fanart, all due to a couple of relatively minor scenes where she gets flustered by the other girls pointing out her size compared to theirs.
 Rise also gets this treatment at times, even though she herself points out her modest size compared to her Shadow, who showed up in the previous night's Midnight Channel viewing.